-POLICY REGARDING SECTION 504 OF THE REHABILITATION ACT OF 1973
+SECTION 504 OF THE REHABILITATION ACT OF 1973 AND

-In order to fulfill its obligation under Section 504, the Meriden Public Schools recognize a responsibility to avoid discrimination in policies and practices regarding its personnel, students, parents and members of the public who participate in school sponsored programs.
-In this regard, the Meriden Public Schools prohibits discrimination against any person with a disability in any of the programs operated by the school system.
+In order to fulfill its obligation under Section 504/ADA, the Meriden Public Schools recognize a responsibility to avoid discrimination in policies and practices regarding its personnel, students, parents/guardians and members of the public who participate in school sponsored programs.
+In this regard, the Meriden Public Schools prohibit discrimination against any person with a disability in any of the services, programs or activities of the school system.

-The school district also has specific responsibilities under Section 504 to identify, evaluate and provide an educational placement for students who have a physical or mental impairment that substantially limits a major life activity.
-The school district’s obligation includes providing access to free appropriate public education (“FAPE”) for students determined to be eligible under Section 504.
+The school district has specific responsibilities under Section 504 to identify, evaluate and provide an educational placement for students who have a physical or mental impairment that substantially limits a major life activity.
+The school district’s obligation includes providing access to a free appropriate public education (“FAPE”) for students determined to be eligible under Section 504/ADA.
 Under Section 504, FAPE is defined as the provision of regular or special education and related services that are designed to meet the individual educational needs of a student with a disability as adequately as the needs of students without disabilities are met, and that are provided without cost (except for fees imposed on nondisabled students/parents).
-If the parent or guardian of a student disagrees with the decisions made by the professional staff of the school district with respect to the identification, evaluation, or educational placement of his/her child, a parent/guardian has a right to utilize the complaint procedures outlined in the Board’s Administrative Regulations, and/or may file a complaint with the Office of Civil Rights, U.S. Department of Education.

-Anyone who wishes to file a complaint, or who has questions or concerns about this policy, should 504 Coordinator and Director of the Office of Pupil Personnel Programs for the Meriden Public Schools,22 Liberty Street, Meriden, CT 06450 at phone number 203-630-4177.
+Anyone who wishes to file a grievance/complaint with the district, or who has questions or concerns about this policy, should contact the Senior Director of Student Supports and Special Education,22 Liberty Street, Meriden, CT 06450 at phone number 203-630-4177.

 Protecting Students with Disabilities, Frequently Asked Questions About Section 504 and the Education of Children with Disabilities, Office for Civil Rights (March 17, 2011), available at http://www.ed.gov/about/offices/list/ocr/504faq.html